brickadia-community/omegga/README.md

 Node VM Plugins are what you should be using.
 They are run inside a VM inside a Worker.
 This means when they crash, they do not crash the whole server and they can in the future have locked down permissions (disable filesystem access, etc).

 These plugins receive a "proxy" reference to `omegga` and have limited reach for what they can touch.

-At the moment, the following omegga methods are **missing**: `getSaves, writeSaveData, readSaveData, loadSaveData, getSaveData`

 ### Globals